There are two kinds of people; Those who have lost data and those who will lose data.

 Anyone who knows me, especially ByMUG meeting attendees and people who have taken my Introduction to Mac classes can attest that I am a hardcore believer in having good, reliable backups.
 After a recent ByMUG and at my friend David’s urging, here is how my backup mechanism works.
 It is almost certainly more than what you need, but if you have questions, feel free to ask!

 I’m one of the people who has lost data, and have learned my lesson.
 In fact, I kept the hard drive that died, and mounted it’s controller card on my wall as a reminder.
 Think I’m kidding?
 You can see it in this photo (just right of center, top of the photo.
 If you look carefully, you’ll find the platters from the drive as well).

 Before I talk about the how, let’s talk about the what.
-Part of my day job is as a web developer and I like to have backups of all of the servers that I (or my clients) have data (websites) on, which brings me to the first rule of backups: Don’t trust other people’s backups.
+Part of my day job is as a server admin and I like to have backups of all of the servers that I (or my clients) have data (websites) on, which brings me to the first rule of backups: Don’t trust other people’s backups.
 There’s nothing worse than thinking someone else has it covered to find out *after* data loss that they didn’t.

-As well being a web developer, I also edit video, which itself generates terabytes upon terabytes of data, all of which needs to be backed up, as well as all of my business and personal files; my music, photos, videos, email and other cherished digital bits and bytes.
+I also edit video, which itself generates terabytes upon terabytes of data, all of which needs to be backed up, as well as all of my business and personal files; my music, photos, videos, email and other cherished digital bits and bytes.

 I do understand that my situation is extremely unconventional; I don’t think I know anyone else with as much data to back up.
 But I do, and so can you.